Cheeno10/PokemonGen1Classifier/README.md

 python predict.py mrmine.png

   You should see something like:

-✅ Model and class names loaded.
+Model and class names loaded.
 Processing mrmine.png...
 This image is most likely a Mr. Mime with 99.78% confidence.

-  How to Re-Train the Model (Google Colab)

-Open PokemonGen1Classifier.ipynb in Google Colab.

-The notebook contains all steps:

-Download dataset from Kaggle

-Build the model (MobileNetV2 transfer learning)

-Train and evaluate

-You can also load pokedex_model.keras and pokemon_class_names.npy from this repository and test them inside the notebook.

-Dataset

 This model was trained on the “First Gen Pokémon Classification” dataset from Kaggle.